rephaelgo23-meet/MVC-Lecture-Lab/README.md

 1. Startup idea: A youtube, but just for cat videos: cattube.com.
 We want to keep this website simple, so users should be able to do two things: upload a new cat video and display all of the published cat videos in order.

-    (a) Split up cattube according to MVC.
+    - Split up cattube according to MVC.
 What information belongs to each component?

-    (b) Do Python classes belong in M, V, or C?

-    (c) In pseudocode, what Python classes, in addition to a User class, should you define for this website?

 ##### Great job!
 Call an Instructor/TA to check your completed tasks!